Night Shift · Chapter 3

 "Ma'am, what is the address?"
 Delia said.

 Patricia did not intervene.
-Patricia sat behind Delia and listened to the shaking and did not speak, did not correct, did not interrupt.
-Patricia let the shaking happen because the shaking was the lesson, the shaking the first lesson of the simulator, the lesson that said: your body will respond.
-Your body will produce the adrenaline.
+She sat behind Delia and listened to the shaking and did not correct it.
+The shaking was the first lesson of the simulator: your body will respond.
 Your voice will shake.
-And the shaking will stop.
-The shaking will stop because you will train the voice to override the body, to impose the calm on the adrenaline, to produce the steady sound that the caller needs even when the body is producing the unsteady feeling that the emergency triggers.
-The overriding is the training.
-The overriding is the skill.
-The overriding is the voice.
+And the shaking will stop because you will train the voice to override the body, to produce the steady sound the caller needs even when the body is producing the unsteady feeling the emergency triggers.

 Delia followed the protocol.
 She asked the questions.
 She typed the information.
 She dispatched the simulated units.
 She stayed on the line.
 The call was a fall — an elderly man, conscious, breathing, complaining of hip pain, the call a low-acuity call, the call the training's first offering, the call designed to give the trainee a success, a call that could be handled with the protocol and the basics, a call that would end well, the simulated resolution appearing on the CAD screen: EMS dispatched, units en route, disposition pending.